Deutschland 89

-Deutschland 89 is a German television series, starring Jonas Nay as Martin Rauch, an agent of East Germany following the Fall of the Berlin Wall in 1989.
+Deutschland 89 is a 2020 German spy thriller television series, starring Jonas Nay as Martin Rauch, an agent of East Germany following the Fall of the Berlin Wall in 1989.
 It is a sequel to the 2015 series Deutschland 83, and 2018 series Deutschland 86, and premiered on Amazon Prime Video on 25 September 2020.

 Similarly to its two predecessors, the season received positive reception from critics, who mostly saw it as a fitting end to the series.

 Plot

 As the Berlin Wall falls, Stasi agents attempt to protect themselves from the fallout.

 The character Martin Rauch is told, "Do not imagine you can live a simple life.
 You now have three options: Either you are killed, you go to court, or you work in a secret service again."

 Anna Winger and Jörg Winger, creators and executive producers said: "When the Berlin Wall came down, Germany reinvented itself for the fourth time in the 20th century.
 Deutschland 89 goes back to the so-called 'end of history'.
 Our heroes, spies in the national security apparatus of a country that has collapsed overnight, find themselves at a dramatic crossroads, personally and professionally."